 module call[T]

-In this module declaration, T represents a type parameter that can be instantiated to a concrete type that is provided when the module is imported.
+represents a type parameter that can be instantiated to a concrete type that is provided when the module is imported.
 We will soon see how this type parameter is used.

 It is often convenient to describe the system execution as taking place over a global time frame, so that we can talk about calls as occurring before or after each other (or at the same time).
-To represent the notion of time, we introduce a new signature called Time:
+To represent the notion of time, we introduce a new signature called Time

 open util/ordering[Time] as ord